shikhar-systems/privacy-signal-systems/use-cases/README.md

 ## 🔐 Why Limited Access?

-To preserve originality and IP integrity, core RCA files are shared only upon request with qualified stakeholders (CxOs, legal advisors, public infrastructure leads, AI governance teams, etc.)
+To preserve originality and IP integrity, core RCA files are shared only upon request with qualified stakeholders such as:

+- CxOs or Chief Data Officers
+- Legal, compliance, or privacy officers
+- Public infrastructure decision-makers
+- AI governance and ethics teams

 ---